You’ve decided to start your own blog. You may have already purchased a domain name and installed WordPress. Hopefully my step-by-step guide helped.

-- Your site is visible to search engines by default but it has happened that bloggers ticked this box and were later wondering why search engines didn’t index their sites
+Make sure your site is visible to everyone, including search engines.
+Your site is visible to search engines by default but it has happened that bloggers ticked this box and were later wondering why search engines didn’t index their sites.

-- Make sure the “Discourage search engines from indexing this site” is ticked off
+- Make sure the “Discourage search engines from indexing this site” is ticked off.

-No thanks to email updates
+Say no to the email updates

 (In Settings > Discussion > E-mail me whenever)

-- That might be a bit distracting for your productivity when you start getting many comments so I change the default option to no emails
+WordPress notifies you via email when there is a new comment on your site.
+That might be a bit distracting for your productivity when you start getting many comments so I change the default option to no emails.

 Make permalinks short and pretty